Where the Germans are

 Upstairs, the Turner Ladies were holding a fund-raiser, selling cookies and cinnamon rolls as well as Schmierkuchen, a coffeecake made with prunes and cottage cheese, and jars of homemade sauerkraut and potato salad.

 New Ulm's Narren, folk figures with wooden masks, are invited to appear at German festivals around the region.

 Continuing our rounds, Torsten and I watched a performance of the Glockenspiel and drove up to Hermann Heights Park to visit Hermann, the warrior who united the Alemannic tribes and routed the Romans from the Teutoberg Forest in 9 A.D.

 He's 32 feet of pure pagan, but the town loved him enough to order a $1.1 million renovation, finished in 2004.

-And we stopped by the Sausage Shop, where Torsten bought a dozen of his favorite Landjaeger sausages and butcher Scot Kuester, with a sly smile, sliced me a sample of Sultz — head cheese — before I could protest.
+And we stopped by the Sausage Shop, where Torsten bought a dozen of his favorite Landjaeger sausages and the butcher sliced me a sample of Sultz — head cheese.